geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 The Motorola Xoom is supported in the Wi-fi configuration "wingray" sold in the USA.

-Nexus S is supported in the GSM configuration "crespo".
+Nexus S is supported in all configurations.
+Nexus S 4G is supported.

 In addition, [PandaBoard](http://pandaboard.org) a.k.a. "panda" is supported in the master branch only, but is currently considered experimental.